gsouf/phalcon-stubs/README.md

 Tested with Netbeans

-Two solutions for adding phalcon stubs for your project into github composer or clone+checkout :
+Two solutions for adding phalcon stubs into your project : composer or clone+checkout.

 Composer
 -----------